codefresh-io/cap-docs.codefresh.io/_docs/integrations/container-registries/jfrog.md

 title: "JFrog Artifactory integration"
 description: ""
 group: integrations
-sub-group: container-registries
+sub_group: container-registries
 toc: true
 ---

 Codefresh has native support for interacting with JFrog Artifactory.
-For information on adding a JFrog Artifactory integration in Codefresh, see [Container registry integrations]({{site.baseurl}}/docs/integrations/container-registries/) .
+For information on adding a JFrog Artifactory integration in Codefresh, see [Container registry integrations]({{site.baseurl}}/docs/integrations/container-registries/).

-### Prerequisites
-Before you configure settings in Codefresh to integrate JFrog Artifactory, do the following:

-??

 ### JFrog Artifactory integration settings in Codefresh
 The table describes the arguments required to integrate Docker Hub to Codefresh.